alinex/node-database/README.md

 To make the notation clean and prevent misleading situations the values have to be prefixed with:

-- @... for names like tabel and fields
+- @... for names like table and fields
 - $... for functions
 - ? used as value will be a placeholder like before and used with the given dataset